CenterForOpenScience/SHARE/docs/harvesters_and_normalizers.rst

 Provider-specific normalizers and harvesters are unnecessary for OAI providers as they all use the base OAI harvester and normalizer.

+Remember to add the provider's harvest directory to gitignore.
+See the file for examples.

 Best practices for writing a non-OAI Harvester
 """"""""""""""""""""""""""""""""""""""""""""""